TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/28 - Hosea/Hosea 2/Hosea 2.16.md

 ---

-And it shall be at that day, saith Jehovah, that thou shalt call me Ishi, and shalt call me no more Baali.
+It will be in that day," says Yahweh, "that you will call me 'my husband,' and no longer call me 'my master.'